By Ryan Myers on Aug 1, 2017 1:07:31 AM

 Keeping your reader engaged, from the subject line to the call to action, seems like a complicated process.

 Actually, you can gain a lot of ground by just following a few simple rules.
-And since three is a magic number (just ask Schoolhouse Rock!, The Three Little Pigs, or any number of psychological studies), it’s a good idea to approach your content with the correct number of musketeers in mind.1.
+And since three is a magic number (just ask Schoolhouse Rock!, The Three Little Pigs, or any number of psychological studies), it’s a good idea to approach your content with the correct number of musketeers in mind.
+Below, we discuss 3 ways to increase response rate for B2B emails.1.
 Clear, Concise, and Compelling

 Your b2b emails have a purpose.
 They should get your prospect to take action, and whether or not they do that will depend on your content.